-One of several Modernista buildings on the Illa de la Discórdia (the Block of Discord) north of Barcelona’s old town, Casa Batlló looks like something out of a fairytale.
-The iridescent rooftop resembles the scaly spine of a dragon and the façade features funky shapes, fun colors, mask-shaped balconies (reminiscent of Mardi Gras)…and, pillars that look like bones.
-We call it the Chicken Bone House and it is, without a doubt, one of the most unique historical homes we’ve ever visited.
+One of several Modernista buildings on the Illa de la Discórdia north of Barcelona’s old town, Casa Batlló looks like something out of a fairytale – the iridescent rooftop resembles the scaly spine of a dragon and the façade features funky shapes, fun colors, balconies like Carnival masks, and pillars that look like bones.

 It’s one of the most unique historical homes we’ve ever visited (even more spectacular at night!) and, despite the steep price of admission, we highly recommend taking a tour, which allows you to wander through the house, from the ground floor up to the rooftop terrace.

 The original late-19th century building constructed in rather nondescript classical style by Emilio Sala Cortés, takes its name from textile magnate Josep Batlló i Casanovas.
 After purchasing the building to serve as his private residence, he commissioned Catalan architect Antoni Gaudi to completely rebuild the structure and make it something ‘spectacular’.
 The resulting monument, which includes whimsical yet ergonomic features, is definitely spectacular, and is listed – along with six other Works by Antoni Gaudi as a UNESCO World Heritage Site.

 On your tour of Casa Batlló you’ll see: